-Armagh Observatory reports that September 2021 was much warmer than average, the warmest September on record at Armagh.
-It was also wetter and much duller than average, the dullest September at Armagh since 1983.
+Armagh Observatory reports that September 2023 was much warmer than average, the third warmest September on record at Armagh.
+It was also wetter and sunnier than average.

 These data refer to observations at Armagh Observatory, which has been recording the weather at Armagh since 1795.